-Natural hair can be hard enough as it is depending on thickness, length and the time you have available to deal with the care of your strands but add high porosity levels into the mix and you have a whole new game to deal with and let’s just say high porosity levels don’t make the management of your hair any easier!
-Individuals who may have high porosity strands may be thinking tell me something I don’t know.
+Natural hair can be hard enough as it is depending on thickness, length and the time you have available to deal with the care of your strands, but add high porosity levels into the mix and you have a whole new game to deal with!
+Let’s just say high porosity levels don’t make the management of your hair any easier, individuals who may have high porosity strands may be thinking “tell me something I don’t know”.
 So with that being said maybe I can.
-Stay with me as I breakdown the three hair porosity levels and offer three helpful tips that will ensure some successful results in maintaining your hair!
+Stay with me as I breakdown the three levels of hair porosity (low, normal and high), and offer a few helpful tips that will ensure some successful results in maintaining your hair!

 Now High porosity is irreparable damage to the cuticles of your hair shaft which is usually from the direct result of chemicals, too much heat and harsh treatment to your strands.
 The damage creates holes and spaces along your hair shaft.
 High porosity levels are capable of soaking up drastically higher amounts of water about 10-20% more than normal or low porosity hair.
-This can straight up spell disaster for your strands when wet because the weight of the water absorbed by your hair can cause you to lose too much elasticity which leads to breakage because of too much water weight stretching the strands beyond their comfortability.
-So this is a good example of someone who might want to try dry detangling (with oils) because regardless of hair type all hair is at its weakest state when wet because of some loss of elasticity due to water weight.
+This can straight up spell disaster for your strands when wet, because the weight of the water absorbed by your hair can cause you to lose too much elasticity, which leads to breakage because of too much water weight stretching the strands beyond their comfort zone.
+So this is a good example of someone who might want to try dry detangling (with oils or butters) because regardless of hair type, all hair is at its weakest state when wet because of some loss of elasticity due to water weight.